Labour Party (Argentina): History

 The party was founded by Peronist trade union leaders at the end of October 1945.
 The party organization was built up around the Peronist unions, and most of its representatives in different elected offices had been recruited from the ranks of the trade union movements.
 The party was led by an Organizing Committee with 52 members.
 The party had little structure of its own, and its popularity was mainly dependent on being identified with Juan Perón.
 Luis Gay, of the telephone workers union, was the general secretary of the party.
 Another prominent trade union leader taking part in the founding of the party was Cipriano Reyes (a leader of the meat-packers union).
 Reyes became vice president of the party.
 The party published El Laborista.

 Just a few months before the founding of the party, the British Labour Party had won a resounding election victory.
 The Argentinian party name was borrowed from the British party, and the Argentinian party organization was modelled after its British counterpart (with unions as an integral party organization).

 The presidential and parliamentary elections held in February 1946 resulted in a major success for the Labour Party.
+In the election, Partido Laborista utilized innovative political methods.
+The leader of the party Luis Gay, stated that "central mass meetings were transmitted to the whole country through the radio, in each locality where the radio network reaches another meeting is held, just before or after the transmission of the central act.
+Those long, tiresome electoral campaigns no longer exist; the Partido Laborista holds 3, 4 or 5 [central] acts in total, but always with the same character".
 The party was responsible for mobilizing most of the votes for Juan Perón.
-It also gained a majority in both chambers of parliament.
-The party maintained a stance of critical support to the government of Perón.
+Moreover, the party criticized limitations on the freedom of the press.
 The party called for nationalizations, social welfare, women's suffrage and land reform.
-Moreover, the party criticized limitations on the freedom of the press.
-Perón kept a certain distance from the Labour Party, favouring Radicals and dissident conservatives for the most important positions.
+In contrast to other parts of the Peronist coalition, the Labour Party had many Jews in its leadership, which allowed the party to denounce and discredit the accusations of Perón being a fascist.
+The party gained a majority in both chambers of parliament.